adrianod1as/TheFeels/README.md

 ### Principles

+This project follows the [S.O.L.I.D.
+Principles](https://medium.com/flawless-app-stories/s-o-l-i-d-principle-with-swift-b42f597ba7e2).

 ### Architeture

+This project is architectured following the concepts of Clean Architeture(https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).

 ### Modularization

+This project is organized in modules primarily following the segregation of layers presented by Clean Architeture.
+Also, each layer has its own segregation.

+* Domain
+* Data
+  * AppData
+  * Networking
+  * Storage
+* Presentation
+  * AppNavigation
+  * Common
+  * User
+  * Tweet
+* DI (Dependency Injection)
+* Main

 ### Patterns

+* Model-View-ViewModel
+* Coordinator
+* Delegation

 ### Folder Structure

-Besides being physically divied by layers/modules, each module has its files grouped by its reponsibility.
+Besides being physically divied by modules, each module has its files grouped by its reponsibility.

 ### Unit tests